String of Pearls (Senecio rowleyanus) in a blue pot with a white macrame hanger, displayed by a bright window. Macrame hanger included.

 String of Pearls &

-Introducing the stunning string of pearls, also known as Senecio Rowleyanus, from the daisy family.
-This string of pearls plant has several other common names, such as string of beads, string of peas, and rosary vine.
+The String of Pearls, also known as Senecio rowleyanus, is a unique trailing succulent from the daisy family, admired for its distinctive cascading growth habit.
+This plant is also commonly called string of beads, string of peas, and rosary vine.

-The String of Pearls gets its name from its distinctive long, trailing stems that are adorned with small, spherical leaves that resemble pearls!
+The String of Pearls gets its name from its distinctive, long, trailing stems that are adorned with small, spherical leaves that resemble pearls.
+Each of these bead-like leaves features a unique translucent “window”, a thin, clear strip that allows light to pass into the leaf for photosynthesis.
 These little green pearls hang delicately from the stems, creating a beautiful cascading effect.
-In its natural habitat, the stems trail on the ground, rooting where they come into contact, and form dense mats.
+In its natural habitat, the stems trail along the ground, rooting where they come into contact, and form dense mats.

 Native to South Africa, this charming string of pearls houseplant features trailing stems with pea-like or tiny melon-shaped leaves spilling over planters and hanging baskets, much like its closely related plant string of rubies.